rails/rails/guides/source/form_helpers.md

 When you need to ask users what time zone they are in, there is a very convenient [`time_zone_select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-time_zone_select) helper to use.

-Typically you would have to provide a list of time zone options for users to select from.
+Typically, you would have to provide a list of time zone options for users to select from.
 This can get tedious if not for the list of pre-defined [`ActiveSupport::TimeZone`](https://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html) objects.
-The `time_with_zone` helper wraps this and can be used like this:
+The `time_with_zone` helper wraps this and can be used as follows:

 ```erb
 <%= form.time_zone_select :time_zone %>